18 Langs Rd, Ascot Vale 9370 1813

 Migraine

 Patients can experience both headaches and migraines as there is a definite difference between the two.
 A migraine happens due to inflammation of the nerves and blood vessels in the head causing symptoms such as nausea, blurry or distorted vision, numbness and a severe headache.
-The triggering mechanism is still not understood properly by science.
-Migraines may be triggered by such things as tiredness, red wine, chocolate or tomato based foods but for some people it is totally random.
+The triggering mechanism is still not widely understood by the field of medicine/science.
+Migraines may be triggered by such things as tiredness, red wine, chocolate, preservatives or even something minor like consuming tomato-based foods.
+For some patients migraines can be a random event with no discernable trigger.

 So what can you do about it??

-Try and find out the reason why headaches are happening in the first place.
+Try and find out the reason why your headaches are happening in the first place:

-• Do you need your eyes checked in for glasses or a change in your script?
+Do you need your eyes checked for glasses or a change in your script?

-• Are you drinking enough water which is about 2 litres a day?
+Are you drinking enough water (minimum 2 litres a day)?

-• Are you clenching or grinding your teeth.
-You will most likely be waking up with a headache in the morning?
+Are you clenching or grinding your teeth?
+Waking up with a headache in the morning

 Osteopathic treatment for headaches and migraines